sarsky/Mozzie/docs/source/QuadArms.rst

  * 2x 25mm and 2X 40mm M4 screws and 4x M4 locking nuts

 ..
 Note::
   You will require two complete quad arms for the Mozzie.
-The front and rear quad arms are mechanically identical, however the ESC motor direction setting needs to match the diagram in the System Check section.
+The front and rear quad arms are mechanically identical; however, the ESC motor direction setting needs to match the diagram in the System Check section.

 Step 1 - Soldering the Motor and ESC